trace2798/mindsdb_fullstack/README.md

 ```

-- From the frontend, after a user submit's his or her request for image, the above API is called and an image is generated
+- From the frontend, after a user submit's his or her or their request for image, the above API is called and an image is generated
 - Here is the code for await connect() which can be found inside lib --> connect-mind.ts

 ```